AllenInstitute/MicronsBinder/notebooks/multiscale/mitochondria/scripts/README.md

 This script computes a data frame with an ID, volume, and surface area measurement for each branch.
 The branch ID is the minimum skeleton node index that is contained within the branch.
+This can be parallelized by splitting over the processed (`pycids_v185.csv` below).

 NOTE: this requires downloading the meshes (through downloadNeuronMeshes.sh)
 ```
 python scripts/computebasicbranchstats.py \
-    data/pycids.csv \
+    data/pycids_v185.csv \
     data/basicbranchstats.csv
 ```